maennenajere/web-hybrid-wk7/README.md

     npm start
     ```

-4. Test on an emulator or device with Expo Go.
+4. Test the app using an emulator or physical device with Expo Go.